-One of the most popular tourist attractions is the Củ Chi Tunnels, a network of connecting underground tunnels located in the Củ Chi district of Ho Chi Minh City, Vietnam’s largest city.
+One of the most popular tourist attractions in Ho Chi Minh City (Saigon), Vietnam’s largest city, is the Củ Chi Tunnels, a network of connecting underground tunnels located in the Củ Chi district.
 As the location of several military campaigns during the Vietnam War, the tunnels were the Viet Cong’s base of operations for the Tết Offensive in 1968.

 Aside from serving as a hiding spot for Viet Cong guerrillas during combat, the tunnels served as vital communication and supply routes, hospitals, food and weapon caches and even living quarters.
 The tunnel systems were of great importance to the numerous guerilla fighters in their resistance to American forces and ultimately helped achieve military success.